opensrp/opensrp-client-core/README.md

    * Device Users
    * Connection configurations

-The data management classes can be found in `org.smartregister.repository` & `org.smartregister.repository`
+The data management classes can be found in `org.smartregister.repository`

 ## 3. Networking